nuxeo-sandbox/nuxeo-statistics/README.md

 # Nuxeo Statistics

-This addons allows precomputing statistics with custom computers which will then be stored in a key value store.
+This addon allows precomputing statistics with custom computers, which will then be stored in a key-value store.

-Statistics are also made available as metrics with no added cost when it comes to reporting since the values are effectively cached in the key value store.
+Statistics are also made available as metrics with no added cost.
+For efficiency reasons, the computed metric values are cached in the KV Store so that metrics can be retrieved for free.

 <table>
 <tr><td>